 Because of cPanel – HostGator also has a by-default open stance towards you running your website.

 Obviously they aren’t going to let you set up a large scale spam operation – but for example, GoDaddy is notorious for filtering all email from your website (ie, contact forms).
 In fact, for clients that use GoDaddy or 1&1 – I usually have to install a separate WordPress plugin that redirects the contact form through Gmail so that they are cool with sending it out.

 No problems like that so far with HostGator.

 *This has been slowly changing over the years ever since being acquired by Endurance.
 It’s part of the reason that I’ve moved my larger sites to InMotion for the performance / service while keeping my small sites at HostGator for the price & overall value.

 Clean Energy Powered

-This point wasn’t necessarily an “oh my word I gotta have it” feature – but it is nice to know.
+This point isn’t necessarily an “oh my word I gotta have it” feature – but it is nice to know.